Xilinx/Vitis-Tutorials/AI_Engine_Development/AI_Engine_Development.rst

    * - Tutorial
      - Description

-   * - :doc:`A to Z Bare-metal Flow <./Feature_Tutorials/01-aie_a_to_z/README>`
-     - This tutorial introduces a complete end to end flow for a bare-metal host application using AI Engines and PL kernels.

    * - :doc:`Using GMIO with AIE <./Feature_Tutorials/02-using-gmio/README>`
      - Introduces the usage of global memory I/O (GMIO) for sharing data between the AI Engines and external DDR.